homma/docs/lem/issues-02s.md

 - https://github.com/fare/asdf/blob/master/uiop/run-program.lisp

 When the command is passed as a string, `%use-system` is used instead of `%use-launch-program`.
-It seems that this is introducing the latency on exection of the `uiop:run-program`.
+It seems that this introduces the latency on exection of the `uiop:run-program`.

 Another case which calls `%use-system` is  adding `:force-shell` keyword to the `uiop:run-program` call.
 This causes a latency even if the command is passed as a list.